You can monitor or review the progress of building or running your deployment to check for possible errors or build failures.

 - Memory Used: The amount of allocated memory to run the Serverless Function.

 - ID: Unique ID assigned to this Serverless Function.

 - User Agent: The User Agent request header.

-There are several 3rd-party Logging Integrations from our Integrations Marketplace that are ready to integrate with Vercel.
-Once installed, all of your logs will be available on the 3rd-party service.
-Learn more about getting started on each Logging Integration.
+The Integrations Marketplace has several third-party Logging integrations ready to integrate with Vercel.
+Once installed, all of your logs will be available on the third-party service.
+Learn more about getting started on each Logging integration.

-If the Logging Integration you are looking for is not available, please submit feedback as described in our support article, Where to submit feature requests.
+If the Logging Integration you are looking for is not available, please submit a feature request.